redis-field-engineering/redis-enterprise-grafana-dashboards/README.md

 ## Extended dashboards

-We also provided an set of extended dashboards for both Redis Software and Redis Cloud that provide additional metrics, including more informantion about you cluster's configuration and Redis slow log.
+We also provided an set of extended dashboards for both Redis Software and Redis Cloud that provide additional metrics, including more information about you cluster's configuration and Redis slow log.

-These optional dashboards rely on two additional data sources beyond Prometheus: the [Redis Datasourse for Grafana](https://grafana.com/grafana/plugins/redis-datasource/) and the [Infinity Datasource for Grafana](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/).
+These optional dashboards rely on two additional data sources beyond Prometheus: the [Redis Datasource for Grafana](https://grafana.com/grafana/plugins/redis-datasource/) and the [Infinity Datasource for Grafana](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/).

 ## Alerts